Microsoft Windows 11: All the New and Highlighting Features

 5. Ability to Run Android Apps on Windows 11

-Alongside an all-new Microsoft Store that’ll feature new apps and content, Microsoft is also bringing Android apps to Windows 11.
+Alongside an all-new Microsoft Store that’ll feature new apps and content, Microsoft brings Android apps to Windows 11.
 When it goes live later this year, you’ll be able to discover Android apps right within the Microsoft Store and download them through the Amazon Appstore.

 To facilitate this functionality, the company is integrating Amazon Appstore into the Microsoft Store and partnering with Intel to use its Bridge technology to run Android apps on Windows 11.
 The Intel Bridge technology is essentially a runtime post-compiler that’s designed to allow the running of apps developed for other hardware platforms to run on x86-based devices.